Doctor of Nursing Practice (Online Degree)

 Student will need to provide documentation of the following prior to the start of clinical.

 · Immunization status (MMR, varicella, Hepatitis B, PPD); any agency vaccination as required

 · Possible Malpractice Insurance

-Program Overview: The Doctor of Nursing practice (DNP) degree was adopted by the Association of Colleges of Nursing to meet the societal, scientific and professional practice needs of today’s health care.
+Program Overview: The Doctor of Nursing practice (DNP) degree was adopted by the American Association of Colleges of Nursing to meet the societal, scientific and professional practice needs of today’s health care.
 The DNP degree represents the highest level of specialty clinical nursing practice.

 · The DNP program will prepare advanced practice nurses to be clinical leaders who will be able to appraise evidence and facilitate the use of EBP and influence health care